shari-ar/MarketPulseAI/docs/analysis.md

 - **Cached timestamps:** `analysisCache` tracks the last analyzed time to skip unchanged records.
 - **Validation:** Invalid or missing fields are rejected before inference to keep rankings trustworthy.

+## Diagnostics Playbook

+- **Watch the worker logs:** Use DevTools console while running the extension to catch model-loading or malformed-record errors from `analysis/index.js`.
+- **Unstick stalled runs:** Clear the `analysisCache` Dexie table (IndexedDB `marketpulseai` database) so freshness checks don’t block new scoring after failures.
+- **Verify data freshness:** If post-close analysis shows nothing new, confirm the machine clock matches IRST and re-run the worker to refresh cached timestamps and exports.